stephane-sttlab/sagdemo/README.md

      `kubectl get ingress`

  * Note the IP address assigned to the ingress controller, you will need it to call the API.

- * Note the IP address assigned to the ingress controller, you will need it to call the API.

 To test the deployment run the following curl command: